H7755 - Mandatory 8-Hour Firearm Safety Training Requirement (2026)

 Bill Analysis

-H7755 expands Rhode Island’s mandatory firearm safety training requirement from handguns to all firearms, increases the required training from 2 hours to 8 hours, adds a written test, and transfers administration from the Department of Environmental Management to the Office of the Attorney General.
+H7755 expands Rhode Island’s mandatory firearm safety training from handguns to all firearms, raises the requirement from 2 hours to 8 hours, adds a written test, makes the certificate expire every 5 years, and transfers administration from the Department of Environmental Management to the Office of the Attorney General.

 The Key Change

-Under current law, buyers of pistols and revolvers must complete a 2-hour DEM safety course.
-H7755 rewrites § 11-47-35 to apply this requirement to all firearms – including rifles and shotguns – and raises the minimum training to 8 hours.
-Buyers must also pass a standardized written test developed by the AG before receiving a firearm safety training certificate.
+Under current law, buyers of pistols and revolvers must complete a one-time 2-hour DEM safety course.
+H7755 rewrites § 11-47-35 to apply to all firearms including rifles and shotguns, raises the minimum training to 8 hours, and adds a standardized written test developed by the AG.
+The training certificate would expire every 5 years, turning what is currently a one-time requirement into a recurring obligation.
 The AG’s office would certify all instructors and curriculum.
 Existing DEM certificates issued before the law takes effect remain valid until January 1, 2031.

 What It Means for Gun Owners